Shreya-BV/ThinkingToCoding_Shreya/README.md

 A connection is created using:
 MongoClient("mongodb://localhost:27017/")
 This connects the application to the local MongoDB server.
-A database named internship_db is selected (created automatically if it does not exist).
+A database named vowels is selected (created automatically if it does not exist).
 A collection named vowel_data is accessed for storing records.

 ## 3️.Accept User Input